kwan22/consistency/science.md

 ### Converging extension timings

+Summary: some target extension frames can be turned into a buffer to optimize and/or normalize trajectories and mitigate divergence stemming slightly different extension timings.

 <img src="./media/science/dashcd_gultra.png" width="480"/> <br>
 > Speed of a buffered grounded ultra as a function of jump timing on a hyper.
 DashCD 1-5 is extension timing, with DashCD(1) being the last extension frame.
 There is a range of ~21 px/s on the buffered grounded ultra speed over the extension timing window.
 That is half the difference between a good and bad cb, usually inconsequential and compensated by reaching hyper-speed earlier, but can propagate to noticeable differences when carrying that speed over great distances like in the eyeball room.